What’s next for Donald Trump after his Georgia surrender?

 When is his arraignment and will it be filmed?

-Mr Trump’s formal arraignment date is expected to take place on 6 September – almost two weeks after his arrest.
+Mr Trump’s formal arraignment date was expected to take place on 6 September – almost two weeks after his arrest.

-Georgia law is unique in that it requires cameras be allowed in judicial proceedings so long as the judge approves it.
+Georgia law is unique in that it requires cameras be allowed in judicial proceedings so long as the judge approves it, paving the way for Mr Trump’s first ever televised court hearing.

-Mr Trump’s upcoming arraignment is likely to be televised, just as parts of the indictment were.
+However, on 31 August, Mr Trump pleaded not guilty to the charges and waived his arraignment.

+“As evidenced by my signature below, I do hereby waive formal arraignment and enter my plea of NOT GUILTY to the indictment in this case,” the court filing, bearing his signature, states.

 According to the law, Georgia believes televised proceedings promote “access to and understanding of court proceedings not only by the participants in them but also by the general public”.